-Day 3 is St Patrick’s Day at the Cheltenham Festival.
+Day 3 (Thursday March 18) is St Patrick’s Day at the 2027 Cheltenham Festival.
 Given the Irish dominance in over the past three years, every day must have felt like a celebration across the Irish Sea.
-Our table will be updated with our Thursday tips (Day 3) as the 2023 Cheltenham Festival approaches but, for now, enjoy some of our best ante post selections for next year.

 Cheltenham Day 3 Races

 The Pertemps Network Final comes next.
-A three-mile handicap hurdle, a horse must have finished in the first six in one of a number of specified races during the season to have qualified.
+A three-mile handicap hurdle, a horse must have finished in the first four in one of a number of specified races during the season to have qualified.
+Plenty of qualifiers will pass before the final takes place at the 2026 Cheltenham Festival.
+Supremely West is well fancied to land the Pertemps this time around, but this is sure to be a hugely competitive renewal with the likes of C’est Different, Minella Emperor and Electric Mason all lively runners.

 Cheltenham Festival Day 3 Betting Tips